anuj4you/Computer-Security/README.md

 # Computer-Security
+Let's explore all the contents of this introductory course on Computer Science.
 •  Describe different categories of modern-day computer security threats and attacks, and explain their impact.
 •  Differentiate between the main categories of modern day malware.
 •  Discuss the basics of classical and modern cryptography and steganography techniques, and apply those techniques and related software tools in applications involving data confidentiality.